Identifying Scrap Catalytic Converters

 Where To Find Serial Numbers

 Our team is here to help you continue to learn the most about catalytic converters and scrapping them.
 In this installment, we look at multiple manufacturers’ catalytic converters and what characteristics to look for to identify if they are OEM (what’s that?).

 The video below will be useful when looking for the serial number on your cat.
 Which will help identify what kind and how much the converter is worth.
 Do not forget that not all serial numbers are in the same place nor do they look the same.

 Some have letters, numbers, and some have both in different orders.
 It is important to know that any set of numbers that you find should be sent to the RRCats.com team so we can get your catalytic converter quoted quickly.

 Below is a list of the most popular and common catalytic converters that are sold for scrap.
-We have collected some of the common brands and vehicles that have OEM cats and we have recycled before.
-We will continue to keep this guide updated with the latest information on catalytic converters.
+We have collected some of the common brands and vehicles that have OEM cats, and we have recycled before.
+We will keep this guide updated with the latest information on catalytic converters.
 We help you with how to identify them before you send them in for a quote.

 - Many Audi cats are actually classified as foil cats.

 - Audi and VW are sister companies and oftentimes their cats will have both the VW and Audi logo on them.

 - When looking for the serial code you will look for an Alpha/numeric combination.

 - Sample Serial Number: 1 K0 13170 1 DS